.NET

 Replace [[your_apdex_name]] with the name that you assigned to the timer metric.

-Send custom metrics to Logz.io with a Logz.io exporter defined by a config file
+Send custom metrics with a Logz.io exporter defined by a config file

 Before you begin, you'll need:

-Install the App.Metrics.Logzio package from the Package Manager Console:
+Run the following from the Package Manager Console:

 Install-Package Logzio.App.Metrics

-If you prefer to install the library manually, download the latest version from NuGet Gallery.
+For manual installation, download the latest version from the NuGet Gallery.

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:
+Copy and paste the following code into the function where you need to export metrics:

 var metrics = new MetricsBuilder()